A look at some of the big data centre openings in 2019 so far

-The company asserts the Toronto data centre will support demand for its Cloud Infrastructure, allowing companies to run traditional and cloud-native workloads on the same platform, along with new services in security, blockchain and AI.
+The company asserts the Toronto data center will support demand for its Cloud Infrastructure, allowing companies to run traditional and cloud-native workloads on the same platform, along with new services in security, blockchain and AI.

 On 7 February the first phase of Facebook's behemoth 980,000 square foot (approximately 91,000 square metres) opened, with this LEED 4.0 Gold-certified Facebook project comprising of a six-building campus over 2.8 million square feet (approximately 260,100 square metres) with solar-powered facilities to reduce its carbon footprint in nearby communities.

-The US billion-dollar project features indirect evaporative cooling systems that emphasise efficiency, while still protecting servers from New Mexico’s frequent dust storms.
-The data centre will be powered entirely by solar and wind energy.
+The US billion-dollar project features indirect evaporative cooling systems that emphasise efficiency, while still protecting servers from New Mexico's frequent dust storms.
+The data center will be powered entirely by solar and wind energy.

-Inwi opens largest data centre in Morocco
+Inwi opens largest data center in Morocco